Kong/hashicorp-consul-blogposts/Consul/README.md

-# Consul Connect Service Mesh and <p> Kong Enterprise
+# Consul Service Discovery and <p> Kong for Kubernetes

 Consul Connect is one of the main Service Mesh implementations in the marketplace today.
 Along with Kong Enterprise, we can expose the Service Mesh through APIs to external Consumers as well as protecting it with several policies including Rate Limiting, API Keys, OAuth/OIDC grants, Log Processing, Tracing, etc.